turingschool/front-end-curriculum/lessons/module-2/testing-with-chai-spies.md

 ```

 Huzzah!
 The test passes!
 This might make you uncomfortable.
 You might be saying
-"But how do I know that my data was properly set in localStorage?"
+"But how do I know that my data was properly set in `localStorage`?"
 It boils down
 to trust.
 If you're verifying that `localStorage` gets called with the correct
-parameters, we can trust that someone else already tested that `localStorage`
+arguments, we can trust that someone else already tested that `localStorage`
 will store that data correctly.